MicrosoftDocs/iis-docs/iis/web-hosting/scenario-build-a-web-farm-with-iis-servers/planning-step-5-plan-application-deployment.md

 ---
-title: "Planning Step 5: Plan Application Deployment | Microsoft Docs"
+title: "Planning Step 5: Plan Application Deployment"
 author: rmcmurray
 description: "When your web farm is up and working, you will want to update your website or add new websites to your server.
-File Transfer Protocol (FTP) has existed since..." ms.author: iiscontent
+File Transfer Protocol (FTP) has existed since..." ms.date: 04/14/2013 ms.assetid: 636c5de3-1510-41ba-af0a-a5de9a86ba89 msc.legacyurl: /learn/web-hosting/scenario-build-a-web-farm-with-iis-servers/planning-step-5-plan-application-deployment msc.type: authoredcontent
-manager: soshir
-ms.date: 04/14/2013
-ms.topic: article
-ms.assetid: 636c5de3-1510-41ba-af0a-a5de9a86ba89
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/scenario-build-a-web-farm-with-iis-servers/planning-step-5-plan-application-deployment
-msc.type: authoredcontent
 ---